 Benefits of this framework:

-• Angular is a good choice for products that are built to be scaled because of its versatility.
+- Angular is a good choice for products built to be scalable due to its versatility.

-• Community support by Google is a significant factor that leads to better documentation and pre-built components from Material Design.
+- Community support from Google is a significant factor that leads to better documentation and pre-built components based on Material Design.

 Limitations:

-• Angular is more complex than React.js because the latter utilizes a lot of third-party components, while Angular uses more “native” tools.
-(For instance, while React.js has to utilize third-party tools like Redux for state management, Angular has tools for that out-of-the-box.)
-So, Angular is quite hard to learn, even though JSX drags React.js down a bit.
+- Angular is more complex than React.js because the latter utilizes a lot of third-party components, while Angular uses more “native” tools.
+(For instance, while React.js has to utilize third-party tools like Redux for state management, Angular has tools for that out of the box.)
+So, Angular is quite challenging to learn, even though JSX somewhat detracts from the ease of use of React.js.

-Angular is good for enterprise-scale, heavy projects because they need stability and sustainability provided by TypeScript.
+Angular is well-suited for enterprise-scale, heavy projects because they require stability and sustainability, which TypeScript provides.

 3. Vue.js